 Select and right-click on the folder you want to import assets from, or right-click on the blank space in the Assets panel, then select Import Package and select the zip package exported by Export Package in the pop-up file browse dialog.
 The assets in the zip package will be automatically parsed to the pop-up Import Asset Package panel.

-During the import process, the user will be asked to confirm the imported assets again, so you can uncheck some assets to remove the ones you don't want to import.
+During the import process, the user will be asked to confirm the imported assets again, uncheck some assets to remove the ones you don't want to import.

 - Imported zip packages are only supported by Cocos Creator 3.0.0 and above using Export Asset Package.